 The Waters In Unto My Soul – Hymn Lyric

-In this hymn, titled “The Waters In Unto My ,” the writer expresses their deep and cries out to God for salvation.
-The waters symbolize the overwhelming troubles and challenges that have engulfed the writer’s .
+In this hymn, titled “The Waters In Unto My ,” the writer expresses their deep anguish and cries out to God for salvation.
+The waters symbolize the overwhelming troubles and challenges that have engulfed the writer’s life.
 They feel like they are sinking in a muddy deep, with no ground to on.
-The floods of despair overflow them, and their soul is weary from crying out for help.
+The floods of despair overflow them, and their soul is from crying out for help.
 They long for God to come to their rescue and save them from the depths of their troubles.
 Despite their hardships, the writer’s faith in God remains unwavering.
 They find solace in knowing that God hears the cries of the poor and will come to their aid.
-Their ultimate is in God’s salvation and restoration, both for themselves and for their land.
+Their ultimate hope is in God’s salvation and restoration, both for themselves and for their land.

 The Waters In Unto My Soul – Hymn Lyric